-In addition to regular meetings, the team will review concerns raised by members of the UMGC community.
+The team will review concerns raised by members of the UMGC community.
 It is the responsibility of the staff, faculty and students to immediately report any situation that could result in harm to anyone at the university.
 The reports may come directly to the review team depending on the nature of the concern.
-However, when there is a life-threatening emergency or an active or immediate risk of violence to self or others, contact the police at 112 or the local military police/security force that has jurisdiction over your location.
+However, when there is a life-threatening emergency or an active or immediate risk of violence to self or others, contact the police at 911 or the local military police/security force that has jurisdiction over your location.

-For more information or to report your concerns please visit UMGC's REACT web page, or contact react@UMGC.edu.
+For more information or to report your concerns please visit UMGC's REACT web page, or contact react@umgc.edu.